 The term performance is sometimes confused with productivity.
 Ricardo (2012) explains that there is a difference between performance and productivity.
 Productivity being a ratio depicting the volume of work completed in a given amount of time while performance being a broader indicator that could include productivity as well as quality, consistency and other factors.
 Waiganjo, Mukulu and Kahiri (2012) note that organizational performance may be measured in terms of its multiple objectives of profitability, employee retention, productivity, growth among many other objectives.
 Doyle (2004) contends that there is no single or best measure of organizational performance.
 He posits that profitability is the most common measurement used for organizational performance.
 Indeed, even the optimal definitions or measures of performance remain controversial.
-Fortunately, when these propositions are assessed, the results are often encouraging as practices that improve the commitment and attitudes of employees do indeed enhance many financial indicators of workplace performance (Gong, Law, Chang, and Xin, 2009).

-Corporate Philanthropy and Organizational Performance: The Nexus
+Corporate Philanthropy and Perception: The Nexus

 Godfrey (2005) suggests that firms practicing strategic philanthropy generate intangible strategic assets such as reputational capital, employee commitment, and trust or acquiescence among regulatory institutions and legislative bodies.
 The extent to which a firm participates in strategic philanthropy is always limited to its strategic interests, thereby ensuring that the primary objective of any business (profit maximization or the generation of shareholder wealth) is adhered to.
-Godfrey argues that the key determinant of a CP program motivated by strategic reasons is "Does the philanthropic activity of the firm represent a genuine manifestation of underlying intentions, vision, and character, or is the activity simply designed to ingratiate the firm among the impacted community?"
+Godfrey argues that the key determinant of a CP program motivated by strategic reasons is "Does the philanthropic activity of the firm represent a genuine manifestation of underlying intentions, vision, and character, or is the activity simply designed to ingratiate the firm among the impacted customers views?"

-van Kranenburg and Zoet-Wissink (2012) appear to describe the strategic drivers as "impure altruistic" motives.
+Van Kranenburg and Zoet-Wissink (2012) appear to describe the strategic drivers as "impure altruistic" motives.
 They suggest that firms that engage in CP for impure altruistic reasons do so for a combination of self-centered and other-centered (societal) motives.
-Gautier & Pache (2015) also highlight a broad consensus in the literature that suggests CP serves the firm's interests, albeit indirectly, in terms of reputation, prestige, or employee pride.
+Gautier & Pache (2015) also highlight a broad consensus in the literature that suggests CP serves the firm's interests, albeit indirectly, in terms of reputation, prestige, or customers pride.
 They refrain from using the label "strategic philanthropy" in favor of a concept of "CP as community investment."
 However, the core tenets appear very similar.
-For example, Gautier & Pache suggest that a firm can in the long run benefit from CP based on community investment motives, as the philanthropy will help foster a better environment for business through enhanced social cohesion, safety, education and infrastructure improvements.
+For example, Gautier & Pache suggest that a firm can in the long run benefit from CP based on community investment motives, as the philanthropy will help foster a better environment for business through enhanced positive perception and image among the publics.